Gillespie SyndromeSymptoms, Doctors, Treatments, Advances & More

 Gillespie syndrome can be inherited in an autosomal recessive pattern, which means both copies of a gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Dominique Gignac-Bremond practices in Paris, France.
+Dominique Gignac-Bremond practices practicing medicine in Paris, France.
 Gignac-Bremond is rated as an Elite expert by MediFind in the treatment of Gillespie Syndrome.
-Their top areas of expertise are Giant Papillary Conjunctivitis, Aniridia, Vernal Keratoconjunctivitis, Vitrectomy, and Cataract Removal.
+They are also highly rated in 37 other conditions, according to our data.
+Their clinical expertise encompasses Aniridia, Giant Papillary Conjunctivitis, Vernal Keratoconjunctivitis, Vitrectomy, and Cataract Removal.

-Kathleen Williamson practices in Edinburgh, United Kingdom.
+Kathleen Williamson practices practicing medicine in Edinburgh, United Kingdom.
 Ms. Williamson is rated as a Distinguished expert by MediFind in the treatment of Gillespie Syndrome.
-Her top areas of expertise are Microphthalmia, Gillespie Syndrome, Aniridia, and Anophthalmia Plus Syndrome.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Microphthalmia, Gillespie Syndrome, Aniridia, and Anophthalmia Plus Syndrome.

 Published Date: February 01, 2019